User Guide

 -

-removes the 2nd person in the displayed person list from the group.
+remove 2removes the 2nd person in the displayed person list from the group.

 Tasks